-The four sustainability categories:
+The four sustainability themes:

 Environment: efforts are made, during the various phases of production and consumption of food, to minimise negative impacts on nature and even create positive side effects.
 This makes our food system more ecologically sustainable.
-(Indicators: Animal welfare, Biodiversity, Health of Flora and Fauna, Soil fertility)
+(Indicators: Animal welfare, Biodiversity, Health of Flora and Fauna, Soil fertility).

 Economic well-being: all the people working in food production have present and future financial security.
 Societies as a whole prosper through their food production activities, which build not only financial gains but also social ones.
 To achieve this, more local, circular and solidarity-based food production is fostered.
-(Indicators: Producer sovereignty, Food miles, Local economy)
+(Indicators: Producer sovereignty, Food miles, Local economy).

 Social well-being: every human being is able to fulfil their basic human needs, and has the right and freedom to pursue their aspirations for a better life, without compromising the ability of others and of future generations to do the same.
-(Indicators: Decent livelihoods, Social equity, Labour rights, Fair trade practices)
+(Indicators: Decent livelihoods, Social equity, Labour rights, Fair trade practices).

 Good governance: the way companies conduct business, manage their resources and assets, and shape their interactions and decision-making processes.
 All product information is transparent and easily accessible.
 Enterprises use participatory approaches and include producers in decisions.
 Ultimately, enterprises can be held accountable for their claims.
-(Indicators: Transparency, Participation, Sustainability Management)
+(Indicators: Transparency, Participation, Sustainability Management).

 Project lead: Sustainable Food Practices, University of Luxembourg (lead: Dr. Rachel Reckinger),